 OKI's diversity promotion logo contains the sentiment that "We will combine each of our differing colors to paint one picture while respecting one another.
 From that pictures expands a creative, hitherto unseen world that cannot be expressed monochromatically.
 We will create innovation through diversity."
 This logo was designed by "OKI Networkers (members who work from home in many parts of the country, including people with severe physical disabilities)" who works for OKI Workwell, a group company.

-At OKI, the labor union and management members confirm employee work hours and paid leave and maintain a host of systems to support balancing work with childcare/caregiving, including the flextime system without core time (super flextime), the flextime system, the teleworking system, systems to provide special work conditions for people caring for children and nursing the elderly, as well as a Special Leave for Particular Purposes system which can be used to nurse family members, to attend children's school events, and so forth.
-In addition to providing OKI Group employees with training on balancing work and childcare, OKI has established a system that enables everyone to balance work and childcare, including holding "Returning Employee Meetings" among the three parties of employees who have returned from childcare leave, their superiors, and the Human Resources and General Affairs Division for anyone who is interested.
+At OKI, the labor union and management members confirm employee work hours and paid leave and maintain a host of systems to support balancing work with childcare/caregiving, among other duties, including the flextime system without core time (super flextime), the flextime system, the teleworking system, systems to provide special work conditions for people caring for children and nursing the elderly, as well as a Special Leave for Particular Purposes system which can be used to nurse family members, to attend children's school events, and so forth.
+In addition to providing OKI Group employees with "Training on Balancing Work and Childcare," OKI has established a system that enables everyone to balance work and childcare, including holding "Returning Employee Meetings" among the three parties of employees who have returned from childcare leave, their superiors, and the Human Resources and General Affairs Division for anyone who is interested.
 The OKI return-from-childcare-leave rate was 100% in fiscal year 2021.
 In the same year, we held a new seminar on balancing work and caregiving, which was attended by 240 employees from Group companies.
 We have also established paid leave systems that employees can utilize for infertility treatment and external volunteer activities.

-The OKI Group is making efforts to promote the hiring of challenged people.
-Albeit variations in the progress of these efforts by all Group companies, we will continue to provide support at the time of hiring and at work, raise awareness at the workplace where challenged people are assigned, and develop a training system so that challenged employees can play an active role in a variety of workplaces without being limited in their job areas or occupations.
-In addition, as of June 2021, OKI WorkWel, a special subsidiary established in 2004 with the aim of providing work opportunities for people with serious physical impairments to work from home using the network, employs 77 challenged employees.
-Among them, 59 with serious physical impairments work from home in 22 prefectures using the network, utilizing their IT skills for tasks such as building websites.
-The OKI Group's employment rate for challenged people(*) in fiscal year 2020 was 2.45%.
+The OKI Group promotes the hiring of challenged people.
+OKI provides support at the time of hiring and at work, raise awareness at the workplace where challenged people are assigned, and develop a training system so that challenged employees can play an active role in a variety of workplaces without being limited in their job areas or occupations.
+In addition, OKI WorkWel, a special subsidiary established in 2004 with the aim of providing opportunities for people with serious physical impairments to work from home using the network, employs 77 challenged employees as of June 2022.
+Among them, 59 with serious physical impairments work from home in 22 prefectures, utilizing their IT skills for tasks such as building websites.
+The OKI Group's employment rate for challenged people(*) as of June 2021 was 2.44%.